RSJ Installation Cost

 T-Beam

-A T-beam is most commonly constructed using a reinforced concrete.
+A T-beam is most commonly constructed using reinforced concrete.
 Sometimes, isolated T-beams are constructed to increase the compression strength of concrete.
 T-beams offer an extra layer of strength for structural purposes.

 Pros